iXedium/satisfactory-playground/handover.md

 14. Fixed the RequirementsOutput.tsx icon access issue
 15. Fixed the MachineSection.tsx optimalCount issue
 16. Created UI component exports for Modal and other UI components
+17. Fixed infinite update loop in AccessibilityProvider component by properly handling dependencies in useEffect hooks

 ## Remaining Tasks